-Summary of the “AI in Medicine” discussion at the Department of Biomedical Informatics, Harvard Medical School.
+Summary and reflections on the “AI in Medicine” discussion at the Department of Biomedical Informatics, Harvard Medical School.

 Background, Definitions, and People:

-- AI Winter: When research and investment interest in AI wanes.
+- AI Winter: when research and investment interest in AI wanes due to unmet expectations.

-- ROC: Receiver Operative Characteristic, a curve that shows the diagnostic ability of a binary classifier as its threshold is varied.
+- ROC: Receiver Operating Characteristic- a curve that shows the diagnostic ability of a binary classifier as its threshold is varied.

 - Zak: Isaac S. Kohane, MD/PhD, Chair of DBMI (and my PI)